OpenAI’s Truth Serum: AI Models Learn to Confess Mistakes

 What Are Confessions?

-Confessions are structured reports generated by the model after it provides its main answer.
-These reports serve as a self‑evaluation of the model’s compliance with instructions.
-The model must list all instructions it was supposed to follow, evaluate how well it satisfied them, and report any uncertainties or judgment calls.
-The goal is to create a separate channel where the model is incentivized to be honest.
+Basically, Confessions are structured reports generated by the model after it provides its main answer.
+Usually, These reports serve as a self-evaluation of the model’s compliance with instructions.
+Naturally, The model must list all instructions it was supposed to follow, evaluate how well it satisfied them, and report any uncertainties or judgment calls.
+Generally, The goal is to create a separate channel where the model is incentivized to be honest.

 Illustrative Example